Our Team

 Senior Solutions Architect

 Iain is an experienced solutions architect with in-depth experience in data management and use.
 He has worked in Financial Services, Utilities, Retail and Data Services in both enterprises and start-ups.
-His particular focus and specialism is CRM, Analytics, Privacy Management and Data Empowerment from the individual/ customer perspective.
+His particular focus and specialism are CRM, Analytics, Privacy Management and Data Empowerment from the individual/ customer perspective.

 Margery McConnell